Michele DeSelms to leave FOX 17 after nearly two decades

 "She has led our coverage on important news events like the 9/11 terrorist attacks, the wars in Iraq and Afghanistan, the financial crisis of 2008 and five presidential elections," Blanton said.

-For much of her time at FOX 17, Michele co-anchored with Christian Frank.
+For most of her time at FOX 17, Michele co-anchored with Christian Frank.

 "Michele has always inspired me with her attention to detail and old school journalism," Christian Frank said.
 "It's been a pleasure to stand next to her for the better part of two decades, both on the anchor desk and in the community.
 I have no doubt that as she steps away from broadcasting, she'll continue to look for ways to have a positive impact on West Michigan."